soulmachines/orchestration-nodejs/README.md

 ## License

-Soul Machines React Reference UI is available under the Apache License, Version 2.0.
+Soul Machines Orchestration Nodejs is available under the Apache License, Version 2.0.
 See the [LICENSE.txt](./LICENSE.txt) file for more info.

 ## Modify it